Tearsheet

 After a period of significant investment and growth, this era is defined by a sharp focus on monetizing its massive user base and achieving sustainable profitability.
 With over 90 million households, the company is now leveraging its scale to grow ARPU, expand internationally, and has successfully transitioned to generating consistent GAAP net income as of 2025.

-Price structure is showing early stress, with SMA alignment beginning to break down.
+Price structure is strongly bullish.
+The regime, trend, and proximity to highs all point towards intact institutional trend.
 Relative to SPY: Performance in line with the broader market with no relative edge or drag in current window.
 Volume and momentum are strongly confirming.
 The institutional accumulation is evident and momentum is accelerating.
 Earnings history is strongly validating.
 The market rewarded the print and institutional follow-through confirms thesis re-rating is underway.

 ① Structure